Grover Norquist: Early career

 Early in his career, Norquist was executive director of both the National Taxpayers Union and the national College Republicans, holding both positions until 1983.
 He served as Economist and Chief Speechwriter at the U.S. Chamber of Commerce from 1983 to 1984.
 Norquist traveled to several war zones to help support anti-Soviet guerrilla armies in the second half of the 1980s.
-He worked with a support network for Oliver North's efforts with the Nicaraguan Contras and other insurgencies, in addition to promoting U.S. support for groups including Mozambique's RENAMO and Jonas Savimbi's UNITA in Angola and helping to organize anti-Soviet forces in Laos.
-In 1985, he went to a conference in South Africa sponsored by South African businesses called the "Youth for Freedom Conference", which sought to bring American and South African conservatives together to end the anti-apartheid movement.
+He worked with a support network for Oliver North's efforts with the Nicaraguan Contras and other insurgencies, in addition to promoting U.S. support for groups including Mozambique's RENAMO and Jonas Savimbi's UNITA in Angola, and helping to organize anti-Soviet forces in Laos.

+In 1985, Norquist went to a conference in South Africa sponsored by South African businesses called the "Youth for Freedom Conference", which sought to bring American and South African conservatives together to end the anti-apartheid movement.
 Norquist represented the France-Albert Rene government of Seychelles as a lobbyist from 1995 until 1999.
 Norquist's efforts were the subject of Tucker Carlson's 1997 article in The New Republic, "What I sold at the revolution."